Mogbur/BugForge/README.md

 # BugForge 🐛🛠️
 A simple and powerful CLI tool for logging bugs — designed for manual QA testers, indie devs, or anyone tired of dumping bugs into spreadsheets.
+Think of BugForge like a pocket notebook for bugs — not a full management system like JIRA or Asana.

 ---